-Scandinavia is an incredible region of Europe to visit!
+Scandinavian food is delicious but also it’s an incredible region of Europe to visit!
 It doesn’t matter if you’re visiting Norway, Sweden, Denmark or countries like the Faroe Islands, Iceland and Finland – there’s a whole heap of incredible things to see do, and of course, gobble down!

 Anyway, before I ramble on anymore, I want to share some of the tastiest foods you have to try in Scandinavia.
-There’s a whole range of tasty meals you’ll love in Scandinavia, just don’t blame me for not putting your fork down. 🤣
+There’s a whole range of tasty Scandinavian food you’ll love.
+Just don’t blame me for not putting your fork down. 🤣

-Take a look at the tastiest treats you have to try in Scandinavia 💛
+Take a look at the tastiest Scandinavian food to eat 💛

 1.)
 Slurp a bowl of Lohikeitto